Seekatar/OktaPosh/docs-generated/Get-OktaApplication.md

 ```

 ### -Query
-Query for name and label search
+Query for name and description

 ```yaml
 Type: String